-I’m a Postdoctoral Research Fellow at the Zukunftskolleg at the University of Konstanz.
+I’m a Postdoctoral Researcher in the Fachbereich Philosophie at the University of Konstanz.

 For those that are interested in this sort of thing, my Erdős-number is 3.